AmplitudeAudio/doc-sdk/docs/project/project-architecture.md

 description: An Amplitude project is just a set of organized JSON files, each of them with a specific schema.
 This page will break down the Amplitude project architecture.
 ---

-An Amplitude project is resumed to a set of `.json` files organized in dedicated directories.
+An Amplitude project is composed of a set of `.json` files organized in dedicated directories.
 The complete architecture of an Amplitude project can be described by this hierarchy:

 ```text
 📁 amplitude_project_name/